mariocesar/django-ltree/README.md

 Postgresql has already a optimized and very useful tree implementation for data.
 The extension is [ltree](https://www.postgresql.org/docs/9.6/static/ltree.html)

+This fork is a backport to Django 1.11 and Python 2.7.

 ## Links

  - Pypi https://pypi.org/project/django-ltree/